lenvo222/reactjs.org/content/community/courses.md

 - [Free React Bootcamp](https://tylermcginnis.com/free-react-bootcamp/) - Recordings from three days of a free online React bootcamp.

+- [30-days-of-react](https://www.fullstackreact.com/30-days-of-react/)-Over the next 30 days, we'll walk through everything you need to know to work with React.
+From the very beginning through testing and deployment of our first app.

 ## Paid Courses {#paid-courses}

 - [Egghead.io](https://egghead.io/browse/frameworks/react) - Short instructional videos on React and many other topics.